History of the Washington Commanders: 2012, division title

-2013 season
+2013

 After winning the NFC East in the previous season, hopes were high for a repeat in 2013.
 However, these hopes were in vain, as poor play and controversy stirred during the entire year, leading to the disastrous record of 3–13.
 This was the worst record the Redskins have posted since 1994.
 Even though most players had a down year compared to last season, Pierre Garçon had his greatest season statistically yet.
 Garcon eventually broke Art Monk's 29-year-old franchise record for catches in a single season.
 Garcon had 113 catches total, which broke Monk's 106 catches in 1984 by seven.

 The Washington Redskins fired Shanahan and most of his staff on December 30, 2013.

 Jay Gruden era (2014–2019)

-2014 season
+2014

 On January 9, 2014, the Redskins hired Jay Gruden as their head coach.
 Gruden became the eighth head coach of the team since Daniel Snyder purchased the franchise in 1999.
 Gruden lost his first regular season game as an NFL coach against the Houston Texans 17–6 with the Texans defense controlling the Washington offense for the majority of the game.
 Gruden would then go on to win his first game as an NFL head coach the following week against the Jacksonville Jaguars 41–10.
 Gruden and the Redskins struggled throughout the season, having three different quarterbacks start games, amounting to a 4–12 record.
 Defense coordinator Jim Haslett was fired at the end of the season.

 In August 2014, team owner Daniel Snyder made public his desire of getting the team a new stadium, which would eventually replace FedExField, the home for the team for nearly 20 seasons.
 While the location has yet to be decided, Snyder indicated the possibility of building a domed stadium at the site of the old RFK Stadium in the district itself, but also stated that other sites in Maryland and Virginia were a possibility as well.
 Early plans have included making the stadium and fan experience more nostalgic, akin to the days at RFK Stadium, where the team spent over 30 years.
 Snyder also stated his desire for the area to host a Super Bowl as a contributing factor behind his push for a new stadium.